Seattle Times NFL mock draft: Will Jacob Eason go in the first round? Who will the Seahawks pick? Times staffers make their calls

 So here it is, the Seattle Times 2020 NFL mock draft featuring columnists Matt Calkins and Larry Stone and Seahawks beat reporter Bob Condotta.

 The three took turns making picks, with a few inevitable curves thrown along the way to which the others had to react.
 Following each pick is a comment.
-We didn’t make any trades, which obviously won’t happen on draft night, and almost certainly won’t ith the Seahawks, who haven’t used their original first-round pick since 2020.
+We didn’t make any trades, which obviously won’t happen on draft night, and almost certainly won’t with the Seahawks, who haven’t used their original first-round pick since 2020.
 But to keep things simple — and to give readers a sense of how how the draft board currently looks — we left it alone.

 And away we go. ….